jplindstrom/p5-autobox-Transform/README.md

 string.

 Call the $accessor on each object in the list, or get the hash key value on each hashref in the list.
+The default $grep\_subref includes true values in the result @array.

 Examples: